Michael-Sebero/CoolRune/README.md

 .
 Antivirus software (ClamAV and Chkrootkit)

 .
+Pre-configured sysctl.conf which is optimized for security and system performance.

+.
 A custom version of LibreWolf that's more secure and lighter than Brave.

 https://github.com/Michael-Sebero/Vanguard-Browser